JuliaNaderer/BAC/README.md

 Nice to have: Option to change color scheme of app or fonts.
 Sleep tracker (same as mood tracker, different icons).

-I am currently working in VS Studio, with node.js for the backend and